MicrosoftDocs/xamarin-docs/docs/essentials/geocoding.md

 # [UWP](#tab/uwp)

 A Bing maps API key is required to use geocoding funcationality.
 Sign up for a free [Bing Maps](https://www.bingmapsportal.com/) account.
-Under **My account > My keys** create a new key and fill out information based on your application type (which should be "Public Windows App (UWP, 8.x, and earlier)" for UWP apps).
+Under **My account > My keys** create a new key and fill out information based on your application type (which should be **Public Windows App (UWP, 8.x, and earlier)** for UWP apps).

 Early on in your application's life before calling any **Geocoding** methods set the API key: